DanielsData91/DanielsData91/README.md

 ## Projects

-Here you will find a quick overview.
-But click the following link to vist my LinkedIn Profil to find all necessary details about the project I have done so far. <a href="https://danielsdata91.github.io/">
+Here is a quick overview for you.
+But you can click the following link to visit my LinkedIn Profile to find all the necessary details about the projects I have done so far. <a href="https://danielsdata91.github.io/">
 <img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"/>

 - 👨‍💻 **Marketing Analyst**